 Firefighter Behavioral Health Alliance Scholarship Information

-Firefighter Behavioral Health Alliance Scholarships provide higher education financial assistance to the children and spouses of firefighters who took their lives.
+Firefighter Behavioral Health Alliance Scholarships provide higher education financial assistance to the children, spouses and partners of firefighters who took their lives.
 Jeff Dill, founder of Firefighter Behavioral Health Alliance, has created a scholarship program in memory of those who have struggled with personal issues in their lives and felt suicide was their only way to remove their internal pain and suffering.
 For over three years FBHA has devoted their efforts to educating firefighters and EMS personnel on suicide prevention and awareness.

 FBHA’s commitment and leadership in the industry has led to developing this scholarship program for surviving family members.
 The names on the scholarships are in memory of family members that the founder, Jeff Dill, has developed close and personal relationships with over the past years.
 They are as follows: